tpezz/week_9_use_trimmed_mean/README.md

 # Week 9 Assignment: Create a Go Package (Trimmed Mean Package)

-This repository demonstrates how to use the `week_9` Go package to compute a trimmed mean from a dataset.
+This github shows how to use the `week_9` Go package to compute a trimmed mean from a dataset.
 The `week_9` package provides functions to calculate the trimmed mean by removing a percentage of the lowest and highest values before computing the average.
 It supports both symmetric trimming and asymmetric trimming.

 ## Installation